MaartenGr/Projects/README.md

 This portfolio consists of several notebooks and projects illustrating the work I have done during my studies (MSc Data Science & Entrepreneurship).
 It should be noted that some notebooks were not part of my master which I created merely to educate myself.

+## NLP: Analyzing Whats-App Messages
+I wanted to surprise my fiancee at our wedding with a thorough, but sweet analysis of our relationship.
+For this I created a package that allows you to analyze your whatsapp messages: sentiment analysis, unique words (by TF-IDF like scheme), topic modeling, wordclouds, etc.

 ## Optimize Emté Routes

 A project for the course Business Analytics in which we were asked to optimize a certain number of managers visiting a set of cities in the most optimal way.
 There were 133 cities that needed to be visited.
 The maximum distance for a manager to be traveled was 400km and we had to minimize the total distance traveled (thereby implicitly minimizing the number of managers).
 Time and capacity constraints were added in later exercises within this project.